hansnielsen/psyslog/README.md

 ```

 By default, the library will log using the device's MAC address as its hostname.
 If you want to use the Particle device ID, add `#define SYSLOG_USE_DEVICEID` before the include.

+## syslog servers

+An example [rsyslog](http://www.rsyslog.com/) [configuration file](doc/rsyslog.conf) is included.
+It will automatically separate logs by hostname and store them in `/var/log/particle/`.